Wild Parsnip

 Similar Species

-Queen Anne’s Lace (or Wild Carrot, Daucus carota) and Wild Chervil (Anthriscus sylvestris) are also part of the carrot family they have white flowers, unlike Wild Parsnip.
+Wild carrot (or Queen Anne’s lace, Daucus carota) and wild chervil (Anthriscus sylvestris) are also part of the carrot family they have white flowers, unlike wild parsnip.

 You can learn more about how to tell members of the carrot family apart here.